But horse chestnut trees are actually amazing for kids to observe all year round.

 6. Ripe Horse Chestnuts

-Those super smart defences let the horse chestnut develop safely on the tree for over three months.
+But the chestnut tree’s super smart defences let the new conker develop safely on the tree for over three months.

 By autumn, the horse chestnuts are fully grown.